manuelbomi/Dask-Based-Distributed-IoT-RFID-Enterprise-Asset-Monitoring-and-Tracking/README.md

-# 🌐 Dask-Based Distributed IoT/RFID Enterprise Asset Tracking
+# 🌐 Dask-Based Distributed IoT/RFID Enterprise Asset Monitoring & Tracking

 ### **(Distributed Analytics and Monitoring for IoT and RFID Asset Tracking using Dask, Docker and Streamlit)**